How to find the best credit card

 If you’re already dealing with a balance, you’ll want a credit card that offers a low introductory rate and an even lower rate on balance transfers.
 Such cards generally don’t offer additional perks, such as frequent flier miles.
 However, most credit card companies have pulled rewards programs off the table these days, so go for a great interest rate, no annual fee and no hidden usage fees.

 Read the fine print to ensure that things won’t go south after the initial rate expires.
 If you execute a large balance transfer, you probably won’t pay it all off during the introductory period.
 Hence, be prepared for when interest rates go up.
 Watch out for loopholes in the introductory rate, too.
-It may only apply to purchases and not balance transfers.
+It may only get started to purchases and not balance transfers.
 The cap for balance transfers may also be significantly lower than your approved credit limit.

 2. Be prepared, balance carrier